 |Charles Allis Art Museum |

-On the National Registry of Historic Places, the lavish 1911 home of Charles and Sarah Allis contains a world-class art collection that spans more than 2,000 years and includes impressive Classic antiquities, Renaissance bronzes, French Barbizon painters, Asian ceramics and stunning decorative arts.
-Changing exhibitions feature local and regional artists, making the museum a vibrant center for Wisconsin arts not to be missed.
+On the National Register of Historic Places, the 1911 home of Charles and Sarah Allis contains world-class art that spans over 2,000 years and includes classical antiquities, Renaissance bronzes, French Barbizon painters and Asian ceramics.
+Exhibitions feature local and regional artists, making the museum a vibrant center for Wisconsin arts.

 1801 N Prospect Ave, Milwaukee, WI, United States